scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 Value strategy.
 Uncover the value context. then create value stratgey.

 Value manager also helps our colleagues that we can work in the intangible space known as 'senior leadership’.
 'Product’ is a tangible thing and makes our colleague think that 'you don’t need a product manager when there’s no product’.
 However, 'portfolio’ is just another type of backlog, & all the tricks we’ve learned in development teams work in portfolio teams.

-Add description of product manager from value book:
- Early page

 'We all understand the goal of private value - it's to generate profit and return value to shareholders.
 The ultimate goal of public services is not to generate profit, and we don't have shareholders.
 So what's 'public value'?
 You could argue that the financial objective of public value is to hit targets for liquidity: having just enough resources to carry out the mission, but not too much.
 The criteria for its success - its definition of business value - is about accomplishing its mission." p27